-We are all about the future here at FUTRLI.
-Running a business from a spreadsheet is confusing, stressful and can keep you up at night, as you simply cannot guess what might happen next.
-Putting forecasting at the top of your business agenda has proven to help businesses succeed, so in this blog we’re going to give you just a handful of the many reasons prioritising forecasting is a critical process to get on board with.
+Putting forecasting at the top of your business agenda has proven to help businesses succeed.
+In this blog, we’re going to give you just a handful of the many reasons prioritising forecasting is a critical process to get on board with.

 1. Predict the future

-While your forecast isn’t quite a crystal ball, you will gain valuable insights into what might happen next.
-Say you’d like to expand to a larger premises, and soon after that hire some more staff.
+Say you’d like to expand to larger premises, and soon after that hire some more staff.
 Plugging your data into a forecast will show you where your cash position will be in coming months or years, therefore you can predict when the best time to strike out and invest in whatever it is you need.

 2. Feel secure in your decision making

 Because your forecast is generated from your actual data, you know you can trust it as a springboard for decision making.
 Your forecast will display any trends and patterns that crop up in your finances, so you can predict when a slow or busy month is approaching.

 You’re able to be agile with seasonal or market trends.
 The best part of forecasting is it’s flexible, so there’s a lot of space to try out outcomes.

 3. Learn from past mistakes